IIIF/api/source/api/extension/navplace/index.md

 #### 2.2.1 GeoJSON as Linked Data

 [GeoJSON-LD](https://geojson.org/geojson-ld/) is a publicly available vocabulary and linked data context for the GeoJSON specification.
-The `navPlace` extension context file refers to this context and vocabulary which ensures the geographic data values are well described.
+The `navPlace` extension context file refers to this context which ensures the geographic data values are well described.
 The example below shows how to set the `@context` property for IIIF resources with the `navPlace` property.
 [Section 3](#3-linked-data) has more detail on linked data compatibility.